p2k3m/AutoDiary/docs/setup.md

 gh workflow run deploy.yml
 ```

-The workflow runs tests, deploys the CDK stacks, builds the web client, and uploads assets to S3.
+The workflow runs tests, deploys the CDK stacks, generates `app-config.json`, builds the web client, and uploads assets to S3.
 The CloudFront distribution URL is printed in the workflow summary.

 ### Destroy